 In the Fifth Path, we have fellowship with God as we interact with God in scripture.
 This may take place in a daily devotional with a Bible in our hands.
 But in the Sixth Path, we have fellowship with God as we conduct His business in the world.
 What is "his business"?
 The yoke of Christ is His business.
 The yoke of Christ is the business of making disciples.
 It is the Great Commission.
 Christ said that it is easy.
 And it is.
 We repeat the words of the Father and pray.

 But how can we remember scripture?
 Notice that I said, "We".
 But I didn't really mean that "we" remember scripture.
 Actually, God reminds us of scripture (John 14:26).
-As we PRAY scripture, His word is hidden in our hearts.
+As we PRAY scripture, God hides His word in our hearts.
 Then the Holy Spirit reminds us of His words at the time of His choosing.
 We ask Him for the words that point to Him and He gives them to us (Ephesians 6:18-19).
 Then we repeat His words and pray to make disciples.
 The scriptures on Endorsed Prayer reveal this.

 We receive supernatural rest as we bear this yoke of Christ.

 In the Sixth Path, we work to receive rest.
 And rest feels very good.
 It is the abundant life.
 We experience it in this life as we work... as we work as a disciple maker.
+This is explained, in detail, from the scriptures, in the subchapter 2.3 titled, "The Easy Yoke of Christ".

 The Lukewarm Path:

 There is another path wherein the Christian does not work and does not receive His rest.
 It is the Lukewarm Path.
-Jesus described those Christians on this path as "miserable, poor, blind, and naked".
+Jesus described those Christians who are on this path as "miserable, poor, blind, and naked".

 Those who walk in the Sixth Path bear the yoke of Christ, They are not lukewarm.
 They are not "miserable, poor, blind, and naked" in this life.
 They receive rest in this life as they bear His easy yoke.